json-api-dotnet/JsonApiDotNetCore/docs/usage/resource-graph.md

 ### Auto-discovery

-Auto-discovery refers to the process of reflecting on an assembly and detecting all of the json:api resources, resource definitions, resource services and repositories.
+Auto-discovery refers to the process of reflecting on an assembly and detecting all of the JSON:API resources, resource definitions, resource services and repositories.

 The following command builds the resource graph using all `IIdentifiable` implementations and registers the services mentioned.
 You can enable auto-discovery for the current assembly by adding the following to your `Startup` class.